Colin Firth: 1983–1995: Early work and breakthrough

-Playing Hamlet in the Drama Centre end-of-year production, Firth was spotted by playwright Julian Mitchell, who cast him as the gay, ambitious public schoolboy Guy Bennett in the 1983 West End production of Another Country.
-In 1984, Firth made his film debut as Tommy Judd, Guy Bennett's straight, Marxist school friend in the screen adaptation of the play (with Rupert Everett as Guy Bennett).
+Firth played Hamlet in the Drama Centre end-of-year production, and in 1984, Firth made his film debut as Tommy Judd, Guy Bennett's straight, Marxist school friend in the screen adaptation of the play Another Country (with Rupert Everett as Guy Bennett).
 It was the start of a longstanding public feud between Firth and Everett, which was eventually resolved.
 He starred with Sir Laurence Olivier in Lost Empires (1986), a TV adaptation of J. B. Priestley's novel.

-In 1987, Firth and other up-and-coming British actors such as Tim Roth, Bruce Payne and Paul McGann, were dubbed the 'Brit Pack'.
+In 1987, Firth and other up-and-coming British actors such as Tim Roth, Bruce Payne and Paul McGann were dubbed the 'Brit Pack'.
 That year, he appeared with Kenneth Branagh in the film version of J. L. Carr's A Month in the Country.
 Sheila Johnston observed a theme in his early work of playing those traumatised by war.
 He portrayed real-life British soldier Robert Lawrence MC in the 1988 BBC dramatisation Tumbledown.
 Lawrence was severely injured at the Battle of Mount Tumbledown during the Falklands War, and the film details his struggles to adjust to his disability whilst confronted with indifference from the government and public.
 It attracted controversy at the time, with criticism coming from left and right sides of the political spectrum.
 Despite this, the performance brought Firth a Royal TV Society Best Actor Award, and a nomination for the 1989 BAFTA Television Award.
 In 1989, he played the title role in Miloš Forman's Valmont, based on Les Liaisons dangereuses.
 Released just a year after Dangerous Liaisons, it did not make a big impact in comparison.
 That year he also played a paranoid, socially awkward character in the Argentinian psychological thriller Apartment Zero.